AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - a actor system, aka, message passing system

 GPT is so special that it defies all odds yet doesn't contract any.
+And GPT is so simple with both minimum design in training and inference.

 ## hypothesis and cross-discipline observations derived from the theory
 Please note that the role of the theory in other disciplines is still very preliminary and speculative.